 This post is also available in: Suomi (Finnish)

 Hi from Vancouver!
 We flew to Seattle a bit over a week ago and started our month-long roadtrip here on the west coast.
 From Seattle we continued to Vancouver Island, which was a stunning place.
 We stayed in a small surf town called Tofino and it instantly felt like home.
 The vibe was just so cozy, the beaches were gorgeous, and our airbnb had a hot tub, where we relaxed staring at the stars and drinking kombucha.
+It totally reminded me of those vacation rentals in North Myrtle beach that we rented last year.
 Now that is what I call life!

 Being on vacation feels needed after spending two months without an apartment and living out of boxes.
 And I finally get to try all the yummy things I’ve been drooling over on Instagram for ages, like the very cool (and very expensive) superfood lattes.
 In a couple days we’re heading back to the States and we’ll spend the rest of month driving towards southern California.
 I cannot wait for the strawberries and the sunshine there.
 But before that there’s a billion places to see and try, as eating in great places is the best way to get to know a new city, right?
 So if you’ve got any tips to Portland, San Fransisco, LA, or a must-see place in between the cities, let me know!